 These sight word worksheets are a favorite in our house.
 My daughter loves playing games so rolling the die makes these exercises seem more like play and less like homework.

-I've created worksheets for the first set of Pre-Primer sight words because that's what we've been focusing on this school year.
-I'll create more as we learn new words, but in the meantime I've created a blank template that you can use to tailor the worksheets to your child or students' needs.
+I have created worksheets for the first set of Pre-Primer sight words because that is what we have been focusing on this school year.
+I will create more as we learn new words, but in the meantime I've created a blank template that you can use to tailor the worksheets to your child or students' needs.

 On each handout there are six columns with a die number at the top and a word at the bottom.
 Have your child roll the die and whatever number is rolled, write the word for that number.